ronamosa/ronamosa.github.io/website/docs/study/CKS/1. Cluster Setup/ClusterNetworkPolicies.md

     - to: # to AND ports i.e. id=ns1 AND port=80
       - namespaceSelector:
           matchLabels:
-            id: ns1
+            id: 'ns1'
       ports:
-      - protoco: TCP
+      - protoco: 'TCP'
         port: 80

     # RULE 2.
     - to:
       - podSelector:
           matchLabels:
-            id: backend # <-- applies to these pods in SAME namespace where the policy lives, unless otherwise specified with a `namespaceSelector` label here.
+            id: 'backend' # <-- applies to these pods in SAME namespace where the policy lives, unless otherwise specified with a `namespaceSelector` label here.
 ```

 Rule 1 and Rule 1 are OR'd.